 The record date shall be on 20 July 2023 for the purpose of determining the list of stockholders of the Corporation who are entitled to vote in the 2023 ASM.
-The Company will allow attendance by stockholders only by remote communication and voting in absentia, subject to validation procedures, though the directors will be in the principal office of the Company.
+The Company will allow attendance by stockholders only by remote communication and voting in absentia, subject to validation procedures, though the directors will be at 60 Cordillera St., Brgy.
+Doña Josefa, Quezon City, the principal office of the Registrant's holding Company, Fruitas Holdings Inc.